brijr/components/prompt.md

 ## Component Best Practices

+### React Server Components (RSC)
+- All components should be RSC by default
+- Only add `"use client"` when absolutely necessary (forms, interactivity)
+- Keep client components small and focused
+- Pass server data to client components via props

+### Performance
+- Use dynamic imports for heavy client components
+- Implement loading states with Suspense boundaries
+- Optimize images with Next.js Image component
+- Lazy load below-the-fold content when appropriate

 ### Images
 - Vary aspect ratios based on content type (16:9 for dashboards, 4:3 for products, etc.)
 - Always include width and height for Next.js Image optimization